Carpobrotus edulis | Hottentot-fig

 Yes.
 This species underwent a Non-native species APplication based Risk Analysis in 2014.

-Overall risk of this species to Ireland is categorised as: MAJOR with a MEDIUM level of confidence.
+Overall risk of this species to Ireland is categorized as: MAJOR with a MEDIUM level of confidence.

 This is a succulent trailing evergreen, perennial that roots at the nodes, leaves are opposite and distinctively 3 angled and triangular in cross section (Booy et al., 2015) Flowers are large (8-10cm in diameter) and can be yellow or pinkish-purple and have numerous petals and stamens, only opening in the afternoon (Booy et al., 2015).